 Textbook: The textbook for the course is Introduction to Computer Security by Michael T. Goodrich and Roberto Tamassia, 1st Edition.
 The lecture schedule includes supplementary readings from the textbook, and you’ll find the textbook directly helpful on most assignments in this course.

 Gradescope: We use Gradescope for collecting certain assignments and grade distribution.
-We add students to our Gradescope page manually based on waitlist signups and course registration—if you’re trying to hand in but aren’t able to access the page, please email the HTA list.
+We add students to our Gradescope page manually based course registration—if you’re trying to hand in but aren’t able to access the page, please email the HTA list.

-Piazza: Join our Piazza board to ask questions about course content (see the Collaboration Policy for question guidelines).
+Edstem: Join our Edstem board (link coming soon!) to ask questions about course content (see the Collaboration Policy for question guidelines).
 The course staff will also post announcements and assignment clarifications to this board.
-All Piazza questions must be posted privately by default, though the course staff will make posts public when necessary.
+All Edstem questions must be posted privately by default, though the course staff will make posts public when necessary.

 Regrade Policy: Before submitting a regrade request, please read the Regrade Policy.